Lectures on LHC Physics: Higgs physics

+Because the relation between $\s$ and $\vec{w}$ is not linear, this is referred to as a \underline{non--linear representation} of the $\s$ field.
+Using the commutation properties of the Pauli matrices we can expand $\s$ as

-The different ways of writing the $\s$ field in terms of the Pauli matrices cannot have any impact on the physics.
+From this expression we can for example read off Feynman rules for the longitudinal gauge fields $\vec{w}$, which we will use later.
+The different ways of writing the $\s$ field in terms of the Pauli matrices of course cannot have any impact on the physics.

 Before we move on and introduce a physical Higgs boson we briefly discuss different gauge choices and the appearance of Goldstone modes.
-If we break $SU(2)_L \times U(1)_Y \rightarrow U(1)_Q$ we expect three Goldstone bosons which become part of the weak gauge bosons and promote those from massless gauge bosons (with two degrees of freedom each) to massive gauge bosons (with three degrees of freedom each).
+If we break the full electroweak gauge symmetry $SU(2)_L \times U(1)_Y \rightarrow U(1)_Q$ we expect three Goldstone bosons which become part of the weak gauge bosons and promote those from massless gauge bosons (with two degrees of freedom each) to massive gauge bosons (with three degrees of freedom each).
 This is the point of view of the unitary gauge, in which we never see Goldstone modes .

-In the general ($R-\xi$) gauge we can actually see these Goldstone modes appear in the \underline{gauge boson propagators} Obviously, these gauge choices are physically equivalent.
-However, something has to compensate, for example, for the fact that in Feynman gauge the whole Goldstone term vanishes and the polarization sum looks like a massless gauge bosons, while in unitary gauge we can see the effect of these modes directly.
-The key is the Goldstone propagator , \ie additional propagating scalar degrees of freedom
+In the general renormalizable $R_\xi$ gauge we can actually see these Goldstone modes appear separately in the \underline{gauge boson propagators} Obviously, these gauge choices are physically equivalent.
+However, something has to compensate, for example, for the fact that in Feynman gauge the whole Goldstone term vanishes and the polarization sum looks like a massless gauge boson, while in unitary gauge we can see the effect of these modes directly.
+The key is the Goldstone propagator , with its additional propagating scalar degrees of freedom

 for both heavy gauge bosons $(V=Z,W^+)$.
 The Goldstone mass $\sqrt{\xi} m_V$ depends on the gauge: in unitary gauge the infinitely heavy Goldstones do not propagate ($\Delta_{VV} (q^2) \to 0$), while in Feynman gauge and in Landau gauge we have to include them as particles.
 From the form of the Goldstone propagators we can guess that they will indeed cancel the second term of the gauge boson propagators.